 Before attending the VAe training program, I had a great job at General Dynamics.
 Then they had a layoff.
 The same day I went to Network RI and asked for a Veterans’ representative.
 The rep. mentioned VAe, told me a bit about the program and I wanted to learn more.
 After visiting the school, I was so moved by the program that I was “in”.
 I wanted to join.

-The instructors Frank & Zach were very helpful and were there every step of the way.
+The instructors were very helpful and were there every step of the way.
 If I had any questions they’d take the time to figure it out and help me.
 There was a lot of 1 on 1 training.
 There were times I was totally lost.
-No matter how long it would take, Frank would sit down with him until he got it.
-Frank was great.
+No matter how long it would take, one of the instructors would sit down with me until I got it.
+The instructors were great.
 There’s a lot of things that you learn on the job that you don’t learn in school but that’s expected.
 It definitely gets you in the door if you really apply yourself like you should.

-VAe doesn’t just get your J STD qualifications but Matt & John help with interviewing skills, and resume writing.
-I can’t praise Matt more with getting me on track.
-For example Matt would tell me “Hey next Tuesday you have an appointment for an interview” when I was busy concentrating on my studies.
+VAe doesn’t just get your J STD qualifications but they help with interviewing skills, and resume writing.
+I can’t praise my Advocate more with getting me on track.
+For example, he would tell me “Hey next Tuesday you have an appointment for an interview” when I was busy concentrating on my studies.

 After graduation I went to work for Lockheed Martin.
 I am working on end of the line AOI machines that scan circuit boards for defects.
 At the plant, I am one of a handful of trusted employees that runs the X RAY that catches any defects that AOI machine doesn’t.